Spear (film): Production

-Spear was written and directed by Stephen Page, and produced by John Harvey.
+Originally performed on stage by the Bangarra Dance Theatre in 2000 under the title Skin, Spear was reimagined for film using mostly dance and movement.

-Originally performed on stage by the Bangarra Dance Theatre in 2000 under the title Skin, it was reimagined for film using mostly dance and movement.
+Spear was written and directed by Stephen Page, father of Hunter Page-Lochard, and produced by John Harvey.
+Dancer and choreographer Daniel Riley worked as director's attachment and played a small part in the film.

 Release

 Spear was screened in the Discovery section of the 2015 Toronto International Film Festival.

 It had its Australian premiere at the Adelaide Film Festival in October 2015 and was screened in the Sydney Festival in January 2016.